Frequently Asked Questions

 A. There are two options:

-A. Students admitted as freshmen accepted into Health Studies with recommended continuation into the DPT program must designate one of the two tracks noted above at the time of matriculation.
+A. Students admitted as freshmen with guaranteed continuation into the DPT Program must designate one of the two tracks noted above by February 1st of the freshman year.
 Should a student find it necessary to change from the selected track, admission into the DPT program will not be guaranteed.

 A. Each student differs in the ability to succeed in a chosen academic pathway.
-As mentioned above, the 3 + 3 track is truly an “accelerated” track and the decision should not be made lightly.
+The 3 + 3 track is truly an “accelerated” track and the decision should not be made lightly.
 Some factors to consider when making this important decision include the following:

 - Earned college credits or their equivalent

 Full time load for financial eligibility is 12 credits/semester.
-For students who aspire to complete their undergraduate requirements in three years, semester course loads will be higher (typically16 credits/semester).
+For students who aspire to complete their undergraduate requirements in three years, semester course loads will be higher (typically 16-17 credits/semester).
 Students may also opt to take coursework if available during the summer and winter sessions.